COMSYS/parameter-exchange/README.md

 The datasets are explained in `Datasets.md`.

 **All evaluation scripts need to be started from `src/` with the command `python3 -m eval.NAME OPTIONS`.
-The server instances DO NOT need to be running, if needed these are started automatically.**
+The server instances DO NOT need to be running, if needed, they are started automatically.**

-All eval scripts provide a usage manual with the command line option `--help`.
+All eval scripts provide a user manual with the command line option `--help`.

 		python3 -m eval.script --help

 All evals are written to `eval/`.
 Accordingly, all filenames are relative to this base directory.

-### Bloom Eval
+### Bloom Filter Eval

 		python3 -m eval.bloom_eval OPTIONS -o FILENAME -r REPETITIONS

 **Options:**

 - `--capacity (-c) CONSTANT or MIN MAX STEP`: Capacities to consider.
-Either one value (constant) or three values (min, max, step).
+Either one value (constant) or three values (min, max, stepsize).
 - `--insert (-i) CONSTANT or MIN MAX STEP`: Number of elements to insert.
-Either one value (constant) or three values (min, max, step).
+Either one value (constant) or three values (min, max, stepsize).
 - `--query (-q) CONSTANT or MIN MAX STEP`: Number of elements to query.
-Either one value (constant) or three values (min, max, step).
+Either one value (constant) or three values (min, max, stepsize).
 - `--error (-e) CONSTANT or MIN MAX STEP`: FP rates.
-Either one value (constant) or three values (min, max, step).
+Either one value (constant) or three values (min, max, stepsize).
 - `--fill`: Fill each Bloom filter to max capacity, i.e., ignore insert values.

 **Examples:**

-		ID 1: python3 -m eval.bloom_eval -q 100000000 --error 0.00000000000000000001 -c 0 1000000000  100000000 -o butthead_bloom_cap -r 10 --full
+		ID 1: python3 -m eval.bloom_eval -q 100000000 --error 0.00000000000000000001 -c 0 1000000000 100000000 -o butthead_bloom_cap -r 10 --fill

-		ID 2: python3 -m eval.bloom_eval -q 100000000 -c 100000000 -o butthead_bloom_fp -r 10 --full
+		ID 2: python3 -m eval.bloom_eval -q 100000000 -c 100000000 -o butthead_bloom_fp -r 10 --fill

 ### OT Eval